 - Demonstrate a passion for engineering as shown in your application materials, required letters of recommendation, and the general University of Nevada, Reno scholarship application.

-Students are preferred to have participated in leadership and community-related activities and to have enrolled in mathematics and science classes in high school.
-You must be enrolled in a degree program in the College of Engineering at the start of the fall semester 2020.
+Scholars are preferred to have participated in leadership and community-related activities and to have enrolled in mathematics and science classes in high school.

-To maintain the scholarship, you must maintain a 2.5 engineering GPA and progress toward your degree in the College of Engineering.
-You must also actively participate in CREATE program activities as defined by the program faculty and live in the Engineering Living Learning Community (LLC) residential hall.
+To maintain the scholarship, scholars must maintain a 2.5 engineering GPA and progress toward their degree in the College of Engineering.
+They must also actively participate in CREATE program activities as defined by the program faculty, and they are encouraged to live in the Engineering Living Learning Community (LLC) residential hall during their freshman year.

-At the end of every fall semester, each CREATE scholar’s academic performance will be evaluated to determine whether they continue to meet the performance standards.
-The Office of Financial Aid and Scholarships will monitor adherence to eligibility criteria.
+At the end of every fall and spring semester, each CREATE scholar’s academic performance is evaluated to determine whether they continue to meet the performance standards.
+The Office of Financial Aid and Scholarships monitors adherence to eligibility criteria.

-In addition, each semester, you will meet with your CREATE academic advisor to determine if you have met certain standards of the CREATE program.
-If you have not met these standards, an individual response plan (for retention) will be designed, and additional academic support will be provided as needed.
-If you do not meet the performance standards for continuing in the program, you may be placed on a probationary status, and following an opportunity period to improve your performance, the scholarship may be discontinued.
+In addition, each semester, scholars meet with their CREATE academic advisor to determine if they have met the curricular and co-curricular requirements of the CREATE program.
+If a scholar has not met these standards, an individual response plan (for retention) is designed, and additional academic support is provided as needed.
+If a scholar does not meet the performance standards for continuing in the program, they may be placed on a probationary status, and following an opportunity period to improve their performance, the scholarship may be discontinued.

 What CREATE means to me